Elle Kennedy

 Elle Kennedy is a Canadian bestselling author of contemporary romance and romantic suspense.
+From a young age, she knew she wanted to be a writer and began actively pursuing her passion in her teenage years.
 She has published books with Harlequin Enterprises, New American Library, Berkley, and Entangled Publishing.
 She received her B.A. in English from York University in 2005.
 She has had multiple titles on the USA Today, The New York Times and The Wall Street Journal bestsellers lists.
 Her highly popular Off-Campus series has appeared on multiple bestsellers lists and will release in over twenty countries worldwide.